-I last wrote about Molson Coors (NYSE: TAP) stock a little over two months ago.
-At the time shares of the beer giant were changing hands for around $70; down some 35% from their 2016 highs.
-Since that article was published the stock has tanked even further and it is now going for under $60.
+I last wrote about Molson Coors (TAP) stock a little over two months ago.
+At the time, shares of the beer giant were changing hands for around $70, down some 35% from their 2016 highs.
+The stock has tanked even further since then and is now going for under $60.
 I maintain that you will not find any better value stock in the large-cap defensive space right now.

-First of all let’s take a minute to examine Molson’s fall from grace.
-As far as I can see the main culprits come in four parts.
+First of all, let’s take a minute to examine Molson’s fall from grace, which comes in four parts.
 Firstly, it has been a victim of its own success in terms of valuation.
-Between the start of 2012 and end of 2015 the average P/E ratio of Molson stock was around 25x annual profits.
-Today you pay just 11x earnings to own that same stock.
+I mean, the stock traded at an average PE ratio of around 25 between 2012 and 2015.
+Today, you pay just 11x earnings to own that same stock.
 Forget anything business related for a second and just think about that fact.
-We are talking about a 50% hit just because the market decides that $1 of profit is only worth $11 today rather than the $25 it was apparently worth a few years back.
+We are talking about a 50% hit just because the market decides that $1 of profit is worth $11 today rather than the $25 it was worth a few years back.

 Secondly, there has been a bit of stagnation within the underlying business.
-Back in the second quarter of 2017 Molson Coors sold around 26.4 million hectoliters worth of brands like Carling and Coors across the world.
-In this year’s comparable quarter that number had dropped some 2.5% to around 25.7 million hectoliters.
-Underlying EBITDA was also down by a similar percentage.
+Molson sold around 25.7 million hectoliters worth of beer worldwide in the second quarter of 2018.
+That represents a circa 2.5% drop on the 26.4 million hectoliters sold in the comparable quarter last year.
+Underlying EBITDA was down by a similar percentage.

 Thirdly, debt levels here are high following the acquisition of the rest of the MillerCoors joint venture from SABMiller.
-Net debt stands at something like $10 billion against the $1.2 billion profit machine.
+Net debt stands at something like $10b here against a $1.2b annual profit machine.
 The final reason is a more general macro related one: interest rates and bond yields are on the up, so I guess it makes sense that defensive stocks are on a bit of a downward trend right now.

-Now in general terms points two and three are probably the legitimate ones in terms of the underlying business.
+In general terms, points two and three are probably the legitimate ones in terms of the underlying business.
 I won’t talk too much about debt because it was the focus of the last piece.
-Suffice to say I think that slashing the annual $320 million interest bill provides plenty of opportunity to naturally boost earnings per share.
-Doubly so given that the business should throw off over $1 billion in free cash this year (that’s even after dividend commitments are taken into account).
+Suffice to say that slashing the $320m annual interest bill provides plenty of opportunity to boost earnings per share – and doubly so given the business should throw off over $1b in free cash this year.
+Note that figure is post-dividend commitments too.

 As for the second point, the valuation seems to have overshot any reasonable level of concern.
-As it stands you can buy the stock at a 9% earnings yield.
-From what I can see that is alongside the cheapest this stock has ever yielded, including during the 2007-09 financial crisis.
-Analysts’ estimates and the company’s own forecasts don’t point to any significant erosion in earnings power.
-Indeed the company itself is guiding for $1.5 billion in free cash flow this year.
-That is around $6.95 per share versus a current share price of under $60.
+As it stands, you can buy the stock at a 9% earnings yield.
+That appears to be alongside the cheapest this stock has ever yielded, including during the 2007-09 financial crisis.
+Note that analysts’ estimates and the company’s own forecasts don’t point to any significant erosion in earnings power.
+Indeed, the company itself is guiding for $1.5b in free cash flow this year, or circa $6.95 per share versus a current share price of under $60.

 I don’t see many defensive stocks out there offering the prospects of double digit returns as clearly as this one.
-In the meantime you get a 3% dividend yield with payouts that will grow ahead of inflation on any medium (or long) length time scale.
+In the meantime, you get a 3% dividend yield with payouts growing ahead of inflation on any medium (or long) length time scale.
 Time to load up the truck.